zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

 The main responsibility of ZenStack's runtime is to create _enhanced_ Prisma client instances:

--   `withPassword` creates an enhanced client that automatically hash fields marked with the `@password` attribute before storing to the database.
+-   `withPassword` creates an enhanced client that automatically hashes fields marked with the `@password` attribute before storing to the database.
 -   `withOmit` creates an enhanced client that automatically strips fields marked with the `@omit` attribute before returning to the caller.
 -   `withPolicy` creates an enhanced client that enforces access policies expressed with `@@allow` and `@@deny` attributes.